Cajun Salmon Burgers with Mango Salsa

 I have a weakness for anything cajun, but combine it with smashed avocado and a spicy salsa and it’s a hard flavour combo to beat.
 The salmon patties are made with fresh salmon and a simple homemade mix of cajun spices that give them a real kick of flavour.
 The patties are served on a lettuce base with creamy lime coleslaw, a simple 4 ingredient mango salsa and smashed avocado.

-This whole meal comes together in under 30 minutes, but if you are really short on time, the salsa and coleslaw can be prepared up to a day in advance.
+These Cajun Salmon Burgers come together in under 30 minutes, but if you are really short on time, the salsa and coleslaw can be prepared up to a day in advance.
 I like breaking leftover patties up into pieces and tossing them into a salad with any of the extra salsa and coleslaw, it makes for such a delicious lunch the next day.

 FAQ’s about the cajun salmon patties

 - I highly recommend using fresh salmon, but if you are in a pinch canned salmon would work too (although the flavour and texture won’t be quite as good)

 - Like things spicy?
 Add extra chili powder to really give the patties a kick

 - To ensure the cajun seasoning is SCD legal I used a combination of spices, but for anyone not on the Specific Carbohydrate Diet a store bought cajun blend can be used instead.
 I would recommend adding 1 tbsp of the blend.